Nonlinearity Compensation for Coherent Optical Satellite Communications: System Model

 \subsection{Optical Fiber Channel}

 The optical signal propagates through two short fiber sections: the active fiber inside the HPOA and the passive delivery fiber (patch cord).
-Although their total length is typically below 100\,m, the launched optical power may exceed 35--40\,dBm, making nonlinear effects significant.
+Although their total length is typically below 100~m, the launched optical power may exceed 35--40\,dBm, making nonlinear effects significant.

-Propagation of the dual-polarization signal in both sections is described by the Manakov equation\footnote{The small random birefringence unavoidably present in optical fibers gives rise to an additional polarization-dependent nonlinear term.
+Propagation of the dual-polarization signal in both sections is described by the Manakov equation for the complex envelope $\mathbf{u}(z,t)=[u_{x}(z,t),u_{y}(z,t)]^{T}$, normalized such that $E\{\Vert\mathbf{u}(z,t)\Vert^{2}\}=1$ \cite{menyuk2006interaction}\footnote{The small random birefringence unavoidably present in optical fibers gives rise to an additional polarization-dependent nonlinear term.
 In standard telecom fibers, the birefringence correlation length is typically much shorter than the propagation distance.
 As a result, the contribution of this term averages out along the link and is generally negligible at the system level.
 Its possible relevance in the scenario considered here is left for future investigation.
-Other nonlinear mechanism (e.g., Raman, Brillouin, ...) are not included in the model, since Kerr effect is expected to be the dominant impairment \cite{ciaramella2024nonlinear}.} for the complex envelope $\mathbf{u}(z,t)=[u_{x}(z,t),u_{y}(z,t)]^{T}$, normalized such that $E\{\Vert\mathbf{u}(z,t)\Vert^{2}\}=1$
+Other nonlinear mechanism (e.g., Raman, Brillouin, ...) are not included in the model, since Kerr effect is expected to be the dominant impairment \cite{ciaramella2024nonlinear}.}

 where $P$ is the output optical power (on both polarizations), $\gamma$ is the Kerr nonlinear coefficient, $\beta_{2}$ is the group-velocity dispersion, $g(z)$ is the normalized longitudinal power profile ($g(L)=1$, with $L$ the total fiber length) accounting for both gain and loss, and $\mathbf{n}_{\mathrm{ASE}}(z,t)$ is the amplified spontaneous emission (ASE) noise.
 Below, the dominant physical effects are discussed.